 DiCindio Law LLC | June 13, 2022 | Criminal Law

 Unfortunately, television shows and movies have resulted in numerous misconceptions about when police officers must read a person the Miranda warning.
 For example, many people believe that the court automatically dismisses the case if the police officers do not read the Miranda warning.
-While the Miranda rights could impact your case, failing to read you the Miranda warning does not automatically mean you are set free.
+While the Miranda rights could impact your case, failing to read you the Miranda warning in West Chester, PA does not automatically mean you are set free.

 What Is the Miranda Warning?